 JOINT, MECHANICAL.
 A general form of gas-tight joints obtained by the joining of metal parts through a positive-holding mechanical construction, such as a press-connect joint, flanged joint, threaded joint, flared joint or compression joint.

 JOINT, PLASTIC ADHESIVE.
 A joint made in thermoset plastic piping by the use of an adhesive substance that forms a continuous bond between the mating surfaces without dis- solving either one of them.

 JURISDICTION.
 The municipality, township or county governmental unit with a residential building department certified by the board of building standards.

 KITCHEN.
 Kitchen shall mean an area used, or designated to be used, for the preparation of food.

 LABELED.
-Devices, equipment or materials to which have been affixed a label, seal, symbol or other identifying mark of a testing laboratory, inspection agency or other organization concerned with product evaluation that maintains periodic inspection of the production of such labeled items and whose labeling indicates either that the equipment, material or product meets identified standards or has been tested and found suitable for a specified purpose.
+Equipment, materials or products to which have been affixed a label, seal, symbol or other identifying mark of a nationally recognized testing laboratory, approved agency or other organization concerned with product evaluation that maintains periodic inspection of the production of such labeled items and whose labeling indicates either that the equipment, material or product meets identified standards or has been tested and found suitable for a specified purpose.

 LIGHT-FRAME CONSTRUCTION.
-A type of construction whose vertical and horizontal structural elements are primarily formed by a system of repetitive wood or cold-formed steel framing members.
+Construction whose vertical and horizontal structural elements are primarily formed by a system of repetitive wood or cold-formed steel framing members.